surma/surma.dev/content/things/portrait-mode.md

 </figure>

-We know from earlier that making the sensor bigger will also increase the angle of view.
+We know from earlier that making the sensor smaller will also decrease the angle of view.
 Since we want to keep angle of view constant, we need to correct for smaller sensor size with shorter focal length, which we know results in a smaller bokeh circle on the sensor.
 But wait, the sensor is also smaller, so maybe it covers the same _percentage_ of the sensor as before, yielding the exact same image?
 It’s hard to tell from the diagram, so I guess the only way to tell is use that horrible formula from earlier.
 But I’ll have [Julia] do the work for me:

 <figure>
   <img src="constant-aperture.svg" width=600 height=400>
-  <figcaption>When keeping everything but the sensor size constant, the bokeh stays the same.</figcaption>
+  <figcaption>When keeping everything but the sensor size constant, the bokeh circles cover the same fraction of the sensor.</figcaption>
 </figure>

 The bokeh stays the same?
 This goes against everything I found on the internet.
 There must be something else causing the vast majority of articles to claim the opposite of what I just found — and $f$-Numbers are what’s to blame.

 ## Aperture

 What the diagram above does make clear is that making the lens diameter smaller will also shrink bokeh circle on the sensor.
 A very small circle, however, is _humanly_ indistinguishable from a point.
 Or to interpret that another way: Up until a certain circle size, a human can’t tell the difference between something being perfectly in focus and slightly out of focus.
 That means that there is a bit of leeway around the focal plane to either side which is called the focus area.
 Everything within that focus area will be perceived as in-focus by the human eye and is “acceptably sharp”.
 How much leeway depends on how fast a point grows into a circle the further away it is from the focal plane, and that growth is determined by lens diameter.

 > **Circle of confusion:** The biggest circle that is perceived as a point by a human is called the [circle of confusion] (CoC), and it plays a central role in calculating the focus area.
 The diameter of the CoC depends on your eyesight, obviously, but also how big an image is displayed and from what distance you are looking at it.
 It’s confusing that many source on the internet list a single CoC diameter for any given sensor size, like listing 0.029mm for a full frame sensor.
 These are old values, based on printing the a picture on a piece of paper on a specific size (~$26\text{cm} \times 17\text{cm}$) and looking at it from a specific distance (~$25\text{cm}$) with 20/20 vision.
 >